 “The letter also contravenes the Ottawa Protocol, an action plan developed in 2010 under the Harper government at the Inter-Parliamentary Coalition for Combating Antisemitism attended by 50 nations,” she added.
 “This letter requires urgent correction or retraction by the Government of Canada to distance itself from this overtly hostile attack against the democratic State of Israel.”

-Yaakov Berg, owner and founder of Psagot Winery, said, “We have returned home to our homeland, the place where our ancestors made wine continuing in the same place this ancient tradition.
+Yaakov Berg, owner and founder of Psagot Winery, said in conversation with WIN, “We have returned home to our homeland, the place where our ancestors made wine continuing in the same place this ancient tradition.
 Amazing that this is said by the Canadian government as illegal.
 We live here in Judea and Samaria under historical rights.
 Specifically Canada, a country founded and expanded as it conquered and destroyed the homeland of another people, a country with no roots or historical validity of its existence there, questions the right of Jews to live and grow vineyards in the land of our forefathers.”

 What Inspired this Decision?